-After we selected a concept, I explored color options.
-After much experiment and color swapping, I ended up with orange and teal.
-I wanted a palette of no more than 2 colors originally, but I ended up adding the beige color because not only did I think it would work as an excellent background color for their digital products such as their website and mobile app's, but it would create a soft contrast against a white background for their print pieces.
+After we selected a concept, the next step was color exploration.
+After playing with multiple pallets and color swapping, we agreed that orange and teal with a creamy background.
+I wanted a palette of no more than 2 colors originally, but I ended up adding a beige color because not only did I think it would work as an excellent background color for the website and mobile app, but it could be used to create a soft contrast against a white background for their print pieces.

-Sketching & User FlowDiving right back into research, I conducted a competitive analysis on two sites that provided a very similar service that Bageriboxen provided.
-Previously while I was working on the branding for Bageriboxen, I already had ideas of how the page would be laid out.
-I worked closely with the client and they did a fantastic job of sharing their needs for the website, so I had a firm idea of which elements I would incorporate into the design and how i would prioritize them, the flow between pages and how the layout and arrangement once the user interacts with them.
+Sketching & User FlowDiving right back into research, I conducted a competitive analysis on two sites that provided a very similar service that Bageriboxen was aiming for.
+Previously while I was working on the branding for Bageriboxen, I already had ideas floating in my head about various ways that I could lay out the home and content pages.
+I worked closely with the client and they did a fantastic job of sharing their needs for the website, so naturally, I had a pretty good idea of how certain elements could be laid out.
+I thought about things like a pricing table, product display pages, navigation and various other elements that would be incorporated into the design and how i would treat them aesthetically while maintaining easy, simple and fast check-out flow.

-After doing a bit of user testing and working together with the client, we decided to go back a few more things.
-First, I decided to add a section that translates in English as "Heres why you should try it" to express the fact that it's quick, fast, and easy for users who may have doubts about the overall process being a hassle, difficult and time-consuming.
+After doing a bit of user testing and working together with the client, we decided to add a few changes that we not present in the initial set of wires.
+First, I decided to add a section that translates in English as "Heres why you should try it".
+The idea behind this is to express the fact that it's quick, fast, and easy for users who may have doubts about the overall process being a hassle, difficult and time-consuming.

-Next, I added a section for Testimonials near the footer because ultimately, the goal is to make the user use this product.
-Real stories shared by real people who have used this service before will help assure and build trust with potential customers who still may not be sure about this product.
+Next, I added a section for Testimonials near the footer because ultimately, the goal is to persuade the user to try this product.
+What better way to establish credibility by sharing real stories by people who have used this service before.
+This will help assure and build trust with potential customers who still may not be sure about this product.